-When mentioning the Forest Hamlet, everyone immediately remembers the family of Mother Thu; the father and son of People's Armed Forces Heroes Le Tu Kinh - Le Tu Nhat Thong...
+When mentioning the Forest hamlet, everyone immediately remembers the family of Mother Thu; the father and son of People's Armed Forces Heroes Le Tu Kinh - Le Tu Nhat Thong...
 And this land still has many people who sacrificed silently.
 Although their names are rarely mentioned, those examples are still engraved in the hearts of the young generation of Dien Thang today.

-Village of soldier's uniform
+Village of soldiers' uniforms

 As for Nguyen Thi Thu's mother's house, it was near the road, and the enemy often patrolled and searched, so she was very careful.
 When the guerrillas ate, she stood guard and gave the signal.
 When she was about to leave, she had a packet of white rice ready and put it in her bag so that her "children" would have enough strength to fight the enemy.

-Nervously, waiting for each step of the enemy entering the "battlefield".
+Nervously, waiting for each step of the enemy to enter the "battlefield".
 The sound of mines exploding, accompanied by a series of bullets fired from the bamboo hedge, the enemy squad was completely destroyed.
 Then the brothers followed the bamboo hedge, found a place to hide, and continued to monitor the situation.
 When they saw no enemy support, the guerrillas rushed out to grab weapons and escape.

 The silent heroes